Principal ArchitectPaul Mitchell, OAA, FRAIC

 ClientOne Kids Place

-From the architect.
+Text description provided by the architects.
 One Kids Place Children’s Treatment Centre is a not-for-profit corporation providing regional rehabilitation and related support services.
 The new Children’s Treatment Centre in North Bay, Ontario Canada serves children and youth with communication, developmental and physical needs including, with a range of integrated services which include: occupational therapy, physiotherapy, speech language pathology, social work, therapeutic recreation and specialized medical clinics.

 Context, design process, sustainable design features along with photographs following the break.